Almenon/AREPL-vscode/README.md

 #### Contributing to the project

 See the [wiki page](https://github.com/Almenon/AREPL-vscode/wiki/Getting-Started-for-contributors-to-AREPL) on getting started.
 Contributions welcome!
+Even though the project is not actively developed on I still review pull requests and issues.